simonmichael/hledger_site/src/cookbook.md

 <!-- toc -->
 </div>

-**Goal for 2022:** This page aims to become the comprehensive list of concrete, practical, actionable advice for hledger users on how to do all common tasks, using hledger where possible, but pointing to other tools if more effective, and including placeholders when we don't yet have a good answer.
+**Goal for 2022:** This page aims to become the comprehensive list of concrete, actionable, task-oriented advice for hledger users on how to tackle all common real-world problems, using hledger where possible, but pointing to other tools if more effective, and including placeholders when we don't yet have a good answer.

 **See also:**
 - <https://wiki.plaintextaccounting.org> collects similar but more generic advice for any and all PTA tools.